jaspector

 Permits are required for new construction (residential and commercial), alterations, additions, accessory structures (garages, decks, pools, fences, sheds, kennels, retaining walls), electrical work, plumbing and utility connections, water/sewer connections, occupancy changes, demolition, signage, public right-of-way usage, excavations, and porches.
 Work without a permit may be subject to removal or costly remedies and property insurers may not cover unpermitted work.

-Typical processing time is Not clearly published in retrieved city permit pages; contact Community Development at 301-722-2000 ext.
+Building permit processing times in Cumberland, MD typically run Not clearly published in retrieved city permit pages; contact Community Development at 301-722-2000 ext.
 5600 for current estimates..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Cumberland, MD.
 The following work is generally exempt: Painting and decorating; Floor coverings; Minor repair work that does not involve structural or safety systems.
 Note: No consolidated exempt-work list located in retrieved Cumberland permit pages.
 Confirm specific exemptions with Code Compliance Division at 301-759-6659.
+When in doubt, confirm with the local building department before starting work.